vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

     ```

-* Replace the value for `spring.data.gemfire.management.http.host:` with your Tanzu GemFire cluster information.
+* Replace the value for `spring.data.gemfire.management.http.host:` with your VMware GemFire cluster information.
 This will allow Spring Boot for Apache Geode to push your [initial cluster configuration](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#geode-configuration-declarative-annotations-productivity-enableclusteraware) to GemFire.
 The information follows a similar form as above:

    ```
    [GEMFIRE-CLUSTER-NAME]-locator-[LOCATOR-NUMBER].[GEMFIRE-CLUSTER-NAME]-locator.[NAMESPACE-NAME][GEMFIRE LOCATOR PORT]